Pricing: licensed per site. Never locked out.

 What if I cancel?

-It keeps optimizing when your license expires — it never locks you out.
+It keeps optimizing when your license expires; it never locks you out.
 The installation

-a license.
-Your cache and config aren't touched, so re-activating later picks up where you left
+so re-activating later picks up where you left off.

 Will it break my site?